iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.0.19.010_02/report.md

 > zero stars.
 3 weeks ago, did the online visit, got a Rx sent to Walgreen's.
 Pharmacy was closed for T-day.
 Went to get Rx filled at another location, Walgreen's doesn't have Rx on file.
 Called customer service.
 Was told I had to do another visit (and pay again) to get my Rx because too much time had passed.<br> :date: __2020-12-17 10:30:34__

 > I was charged twice for 1 visit.
 Also the dr did not help at all he tole me to do exactly what I was already doing!<br> :date: __2020-11-26 03:01:57__

-> Doctors dont keep appointments, doctors pick and choose who they want based on your medical history.
-Dont recommend bad experiences<br> :date: __2020-11-20 17:15:17__

-> Only good for spam.
-Turned off notifications but still kept getting them.
-Could not even use it to consult Dr. Insisted on cash up front, would not accept Anthem's insurance.<br> :date: __2020-11-19 16:54:51__

-> Tried this for the first time they didn't get my birth date right even when I entered it correctly,<br> :date: __2020-11-01 18:28:59__